koher/try-swift-2016/slides.md

 ### Automatic Propagation

 ^ (12:57, 0:23) My first impression was bad.
 I didn't want to go back to the Java age.
-But as I learned it, I figured out it was pretty good.
+But as I learned it, I started to think it was pretty good.

 ^ The Swift core team explained why they employed the `try` / `catch` syntax in the document named "Error Handling Rationale and Proposal" ([^5]).